zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ![Multi-domain architecture diagram](./diagrams/multi-domain_architecture_V3.svg)

  As represented in the example diagram of Multitenacy environement where the APIMLs in Domain(2-N) are registered to APIML in Domain-1.
-The APIML in Domain-1 is running may be on z/OS, or off z/OS, for example in Kubernetes, this API ML serves as a single point of access to all API Mediation Layers registered in this and, by extension, to all services registered in those API MLs .
+The APIML in Domain-1 may be running on z/OS, or off z/OS, for example in Kubernetes, this API ML serves as a single point of access to all API Mediation Layers registered in this and, by extension, to all services registered in those API MLs .

 The APIMLs in Domain(2-N) are installed on z/OS systems with the standard Zowe API ML running either in HA (sysplex) or non-HA (monoplex).
 These API MLs are registered to APIML in Domain-1.